rafasgj/tether/README.md

 ### GTK+ 3

+Under Python, GTK+ 3 implementations uses GObject instrospection, and it must be available before installyng pygobject.

-As Tether uses GTK+ 3, some Python dependencies must be installed and cannot be installed using PIP.
-For Linux, most distributions have PyGObject in their main package repositories.
+For Linux, most distributions have PyGObject in their main package repositories, but I recommend installing the dependencies through the package manager, and pygobject through PIP.

+The following development packages are required to install PyGObject:
+	* cairo
+	* gobject-introspection
+	* cairo-gobject

 Under macOS, you should use Homebrew to install it.
 Unfortunatelly, I don't use Windows and have no idea on how to install GTK+ on it.

 ### LibRaw